How It Works

 SmartPlay's feature engineering is built on OpenFPL, an open-source FPL prediction framework created by Daniel Groos at Groos Analytics.
 His published research is one of the most rigorous open evaluations of FPL prediction models to date.

-OpenFPL computes 251 features from publicly available FPL and Understat data — player rolling averages, team and opponent strength, fixture difficulty, availability signals, and more.
-SmartPlay uses this same feature pipeline, then applies its own model architecture on top: a multi-bucket mixture of position-specific XGBoost regressors.
+OpenFPL computes 251 features from publicly available FPL and Understat data — rolling averages, team and opponent strength, fixture difficulty, availability signals, and more.
+SmartPlay uses this same data pipeline, then runs its own prediction engine on top: separate models for each position, each tuned through automated optimisation to find the best settings across 50 trial runs.

 The pipeline

-Optimiser finds the best transfers, captain, and lineup for your squad
+Finds the best transfers, captain, and lineup for your squad and budget

 Steps 1–4 produce xPts — a predicted score for every player every gameweek.
 Step 5, the solver, takes those predictions and works out what you should actually do with your squad.